dindles/beatjie/src/appnotes.md

 - all backgrounds are black
 - set global color variable in js. $state()
 - set hue and vibe variables, sliders
+- can be global_colour or inverse, which makes background global_colour and foreground black

 ## samples